 Canvas is the University's virtual learning environment (VLE) for teaching and learning.
 All students are enrolled on Canvas automatically.
-Students access Canvas by using their SSO in order to view course information, such as the Exams and Assessments page, which includes handbooks, rubrics, forms, Examination Conventions, lists of set texts and Examiner's Reports.
-Teaching resources are specific to each course - please check with your Course Director for further details.
-Please do not turn off the notifications for your course as they will need to be on to receive important alerts.
+Students access Canvas by using their SSO.
+Teaching resources are specific to each course: please check with your Course Director for further details.
+Please do not turn off the notifications for your course as they will need to be on in order to receive important alerts.